Snowiiii/Pumpkin/docs/config/authentication.md

 #### `prevent_proxy_connections`: Boolean

-Weather to block proxy connections or not.
+Whether to block proxy connections or not.

 :::code-group
 ```toml [features.toml] {3}